sappleg/angular-blog/README.md

-This is a personal blog I am building in AngularJS to learn the framework.
-I currently have it ported to Josh Austin's Maasive backend solution.
-Any feedback would be appreciated!
+This is a blogging template in the works.
+It will be using AngularJS (angularjs.org) as the frontend framework and Maasive (maasive.net) as the backend framework.
+Any advice and pull requests are welcome!